c0defellas/c.in.fork.book/README.md

 * A TeX editor of your choice, then Emacs.
 Please, no editor wars here.
 I (Geyslan, one of the collaborators) grown up being teached that we have just to desire the best for everyone.
-So I'm desiring it picking up Emacs for you.
+So I'm desiring that picking up Emacs for you.
 Yes, I do know that Emacs isn't the only choice, but I know that it's the good and right one.
 Be advised. :P